If you've ever gone for a walk in your favorite street sneakers, you're probably aware that they're not exactly built for exercise.

 The Brooks Ghost is a fan-favorite running shoe and makes an excellent outdoor walking option, too, according to physical therapist and certified strength and conditioning coach Melissa Garcia, DPT, CSCS.

 This shoe is perfect for anyone who often walks on streets or sidewalks.
-Walking and jogging on hard, paved paths for long periods of time can transfer a lot of impact to your joints, which is why this high-cushion sneaker is a safe pick, according to Garcia.
+Walking and jogging on hard, paved paths or concrete for long periods of time can transfer a lot of impact to your joints, which is why this high-cushion sneaker is a safe pick, according to Garcia.

 The Brooks Ghost is best for medium or high arches and offers neutral support.